ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 Also, ensure the `serviceName:` tag is the same as specified in the `service.yml`.

-*Tip:* You can find more deployment config info [here.](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)
+*Tip:* You can find more info on ingress in the [kubernetes docs](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 ## Deploying application to the cluster